wegue-oss/wegue/docs/gallery.md

 ## [Architect Oeds de Leeuw Wieland](https://bevinggevoeld.nl/oeds/groot/)

-A webapplication for exploring the work of the Dutch architect Oeds de Leeuw Wieland.
-A click on a map icon opens a detailed information card with both data and images.
+A web application for exploring the work of the Dutch architect Oeds de Leeuw Wieland.
+By clicking on a map icon a card with detailed information is opened showing both data and images.

 ![screenshot architect](_media/screenshot_bevinggevoeld.jpg)